tloyan/frontendmentor-qr-code-component/README.md

 ### What I learned

 I learn some basic use of Tailwind CSS and how to do a basic config for tailwind CSS.
 I begin learning how to do with tailwind what I already know with CSS.
+I also learn't vercel rewrite with nextjs project could be challenging, especialy the work around Images component and this could cause losing some benefit of using nextjs.

 ### Useful resources